gridcoin-community/Gridcoin-Site/wiki/faq.md

 maximums transaction size and so if a transaction tries to include to many UTXOs, it can be impossible to send.
 To fix this, you can try consolidating them using the `consolidateunspent` [rpc](rpc "wikilink") command.
-For each of your addresses, try running `consolidateunspent <address> 50`.
+For each of your addresses, try running `consolidateunspent <address>`.
 After this finishes, try sending the transaction again.
 This may require multiple rounds of the command if you have a lot of small transactions